rocket-pool/RPIPs/RPIPs/rpip-remove_retro_cap.md

 #### Awards process

-- Community members can submit grant, bounty, and retrospective award applications at any time.
-On the last Sunday of each month, the GMC provides comments and makes decisions on these applications, including support, funding, and approval or rejection.
-The GMC administrator contacts the awardee to share detailed decision notes and rationale.
-If the awardee appeals the decision, the GMC addresses their feedback at next month's discussion meeting.
-On the last Sunday of the following month, the GMC may revise its decision.
-If the appeal is denied, the applicant must restart the application process.
+- Community members can submit grant, bounty, and retrospective award applications at any time
+  - Submissions received before the second Sunday of the month will be reviewed that month; if received after that, they will be queued for next month
+- The GMC will meet on or around the second Sunday of the month to make preliminary decisions and provide comments
+- The GMC administrator will contact the submitter and:
+  - Share preliminary decision and rationale
+  - Work with submitter on edits, if desired
+- The GMC will meet on or around the last Sunday of the month to make final approval/rejection decisions and provide comments
+- Submitters are free to resubmit applications in later months if desired
 - Prior to the first call for applications, the GMC SHALL develop one or more rubrics by which to select winning grants and bounties.
 The rubric(s) SHALL be publicly posted and anyone so interested in participating SHALL be solicited in their development.
 The GMC MAY choose to develop